vk-cs/docs-public/docs/en/main/additionals/start/legal/legal-terms/legal-terms.md

 ## Terms of use of the platform "VK Cloud"

-This document is an agreement (hereinafter referred to as the "Agreement") governing the relationship between VK LLC (hereinafter referred to as the "Company") and you (hereinafter referred to as the "Customer") in connection with the provision of various types of services, access to which is provided through the VK Cloud (hereinafter referred to as the Platform), on the terms set forth below:
+This document is an agreement (hereinafter referred to as the "Agreement") governing the relationship between VK LLC (hereinafter referred to as the "Company") and you (hereinafter referred to as the "Customer") in connection with the provision of various types of services, access to which is provided through the VK Cloud (hereinafter referred to as the "Platform"), on the terms set forth below:

 ## 1\.
-REGULATION OF THE PLATFORM USE ISSUES.
-PROCEDURE FOR CONCLUDING AGREEMENT
+Regulation of the Platform use issues.
+Procedure for concluding Agreement

 1.1.
 The rules for using the Platform and the Services available through the Platform are set out in the following documents: